-Founded in 1907, Imperial College London stands as a beacon of academic excellence in the heart of one of the world's most vibrant cities, London, England.
-Specialising in the fields of science, technology, and business, Imperial College London has garnered a stellar reputation for pioneering research and innovation.
+Founded in 1907, Imperial College of London stands as a beacon of academic excellence in the heart of one of the world's most vibrant cities, London, England.
+Specialising in the fields of science, technology, and business, Imperial College of London has garnered a stellar reputation for pioneering research and innovation.

-To get into Imperial College London from India, you generally need a CGPA of 8+ (UG), IELTS 6.5-7, TOEFL 92-100, GMAT 650+ for Business, and GRE 320+ for STEM courses.
+To get into Imperial College of London from India, you generally need a CGPA of 8+ (UG), IELTS 6.5-7, TOEFL 92-100, GMAT 650+ for Business, and GRE 320+ for STEM courses.

 The tuition fee for UG and PG programs ranges from GBP 18,500/INR 21.8 L to GBP 55,800/INR 65.8 L.

-Imperial College London looks for students who have strong academics, a real interest in their subject, and the right qualities to succeed in a demanding environment.
+Imperial College of London looks for students who have strong academics, a real interest in their subject, and the right qualities to succeed in a demanding environment.
 It is not only about high marks but also about your passion and fit for the course.

 Academic Excellence